 In virtually every other way, the 5-Series serves its purpose well, as a comfortable, quiet luxury sedan that's fitted with some of the best materials in the business--in some cases, every bit as good as what you'd find in the 7-Series flagship.

-Front seats are as comfortable and supportive as we’ve come to expect from BMW, with extendable lower cushion supports for taller drivers.
+Front seats in the 5-Series are supportive and comfortable, as we've come to expect from BMW.
+The seats have extendable lower cushion supports for taller drivers.
 Even on base models, they're the kind that you could rack hundreds of miles per day in--even with a problematic back.

-Backseat space remains one of the few weaknesses.
-Just at the back of the front seats there's a hard-plastic pocket that can push up against knees, and there's simply not much usable legroom given the size of the cabin as a whole.
+For those in the back seat, leg room is an issue.
+The front seatbacks have a hard-plastic pocket that pushes up against knees.
+More to the point, the 5er doesn't have as much usable legroom as it could, given the size of the cabin and the footprint of the car.
 BMW 5-Series GranTurismo models have a completely different seating arrangement, and they're the exception.
 With a slightly elevated backseat, lots more legroom, and plenty of headroom (and a great view out), carrying adult passengers is one of the GT's strengths.

-The GranTurismo also wows with respect to cargo.
-5-Series sedans come with a reasonably spacious trunk, but the GT's two-piece tailgate that can be opened and configured in several different ways can, for those with things to haul, really put it to shame.
+The GranTurismo has impressiv cargo space, too.
+BMW 5-Series sedans come with a reasonably spacious trunk, but the GT's two-piece tailgate that opens several different ways can, for those with things to haul, really put it to shame.
 Offering some of the benefits of a wagon without the station wagon look, the 535i Gran Turismo and 550i GranTurismo models (there's no 528i GT) offer limo-like rear seats and a flexible cargo area that feel first-class--with only the Lincoln MKT and extended-length versions of the Audi A8 and 7-Series coming close.
 The seats can be reclined, heated, ventilated, and stimulated with massaging functions.